National Health Insurance

 DIncome less than 2.1 million yen57,600 yen44,400 yen

-• 【B】 There is a National Health Insurance (including fictitious head of household) who is taxed residence tax in household, and the total amount of gross income after deducting the basic amount of household 's National Health Insurance (excluding fictitious head of household) When the total exceeds 6 million yen and is less than 9 million yen
+• 【B】 When there is a NHI insured person (including the fictitious head of household) in the household who is subject to resident tax, and the total gross income amount after basic deductions of the NHI insured person in the household (excluding the fictitious head of household) is more than 6 million yen but not more than 9.01 million yen

-• 【C】 All of the household's insured National Health Insurance (including fictitious head of household) are residents' taxation tax, and the total gross income after deduction of the basic insurance of the insured person's household (excluding fictitious head of household) is 2.1 million When it exceeds yen and it is less than 6 million yen
+• 【C】 When all the insured persons in the household (including the fictitious head of household) are subject to resident tax, and the total gross income after basic deductions of the insured persons in the household (excluding the fictitious head of household) is more than 2.1 million yen but less than 6 million yen

-• 【O】 When all of the household's insured National Health Insurance (including fictitious head of household) are exempt from inhabitant tax
+• 【E】 When all of the NHI insured persons in the household (including the fictitious head of household) are exempt from resident tax

-Income categoryOutpatient (individual unit)Outpatient + hospitalization (household unit)Many times
+Income categoryOutpatient (individual unit)Outpatient + hospitalization (household unit)Multiple Times

 Income over 2.1 million yen and 6 million yen or less80,100 yen + (medical expenses -267,000 yen) × 1%44,400 yen